at Gen. John J. Pershing Boyhood Home State Historic Site

 Group tours of Pershing Boyhood Home State Historic Site are available at a discounted rate for groups of 15 or more that are scheduled at least two weeks in advance.

-Site staff can tailor the tour to specific age groups and areas of interest; please indicate if your group is an elementary, high school or college class, club, organization or family outing.
+Site staff can tailor the tour to specific age groups and areas of interest; please indicate if your group is an elementary, high school or college class, a club, an organization or a family outing.
 Call the historic site at 660-963-2525 to schedule a group tour.

 When Planning a Group Visit